astro-shuttle/ROBOTICS-astroshuttle/README.md

 ## Project Overview

 **ROVR: Oberon** is an autonomously navigating Martian rover developed for the COSGC Robotics Challenge 2024-2025.
-The project demonstrates innovative, odom-free navigation by integrating LiDAR-based SLAM with goal-based navigation using ROS 2 Humble.
-With a combination of ultrasonic sensors for local obstacle detection and LiDAR for mapping and localization, the rover is designed to autonomously explore and navigate complex environments.
-An Arduino handles direct motor control via a universal serial command protocol, while a Raspberry Pi runs high-level navigation and SLAM software.
+Developed with TEAM AXIOM @ ACC.

 ---